Nucleophilic addition

-In organic chemistry, a nucleophilic addition reaction is an addition reaction where a chemical compound with an electrophilic double or triple bond reacts with a nucleophile, such that the double or triple bond is broken.
+In organic chemistry, a nucleophilic addition (AN) reaction is an addition reaction where a chemical compound with an electrophilic double or triple bond reacts with a nucleophile, such that the double or triple bond is broken.
 Nucleophilic additions differ from electrophilic additions in that the former reactions involve the group to which atoms are added accepting electron pairs, whereas the latter reactions involve the group donating electron pairs.

 Addition to carbon–heteroatom double bonds

 Nucleophilic addition reactions of nucleophiles with electrophilic double or triple bond (π bonds) create a new carbon center with two additional single, or σ, bonds.
 Addition of a nucleophile to carbon–heteroatom double or triple bonds such as >C=O or -C≡N show great variety.
 These types of bonds are polar (have a large difference in electronegativity between the two atoms); consequently, their carbon atoms carries a partial positive charge.
 This makes the molecule an electrophile, and the carbon atom the electrophilic center; this atom is the primary target for the nucleophile.
 Chemists have developed a geometric system to describe the approach of the nucleophile to the electrophilic center, using two angles, the Bürgi–Dunitz and the Flippin–Lodge angles after scientists that first studied and described them.

 This type of reaction is also called a 1,2-nucleophilic addition.
 The stereochemistry of this type of nucleophilic attack is not an issue, when both alkyl substituents are dissimilar and there are not any other controlling issues such as chelation with a Lewis acid, the reaction product is a racemate.
 Addition reactions of this type are numerous.
-When the addition reaction is accompanied by an elimination the reaction type is nucleophilic acyl substitution or an addition-elimination reaction.
+When the addition reaction is accompanied by an elimination the reaction is a type of substitution or an addition-elimination reaction.